-Participant: Or another interesting approach would be if you see somebody dropping these papers, if you go there and pick these papers and throw them out and the person sees that we are doing that.
+Another interesting approach would be if you see somebody dropping these papers, if you go there and pick these papers and throw them out and the person sees that we are doing that.

-Alex: Well, you have to be very careful that you don’t do that as “Look how good I am,” with the intention to make the other person feel guilty.
+Well, you have to be very careful that you don’t do that as “Look how good I am,” with the intention to make the other person feel guilty.
 I don’t know, it’s very difficult.
 I’m thinking of the example of a one-year-old baby sitting in the high chair and always throwing whatever it is on the floor.
 Well, how do you teach the one-year-old not to do that?
 Not so easy.
 It requires a lot of patience.
 Just yelling at the baby and hitting the baby for doing that – well, the baby doesn’t understand.
 Adults can be very baby-like as well.
 It’s the term that Shantideva always uses: people are infantile.
 It helps us to develop patience like you would have with a baby, hopefully.

 Features of a Healthy Conventional “Me”

-Alex: The features of a healthy conventional “me” – it is one that
+A healthy conventional “me” is one that:

-- takes responsibility for our own actions;
+- takes responsibility for our own actions

-- cares about the consequences of our actions on ourselves and others;
+- cares about the consequences of our actions on ourselves and others

-- works in a realistic way to try to improve the quality of one’s own and others’ lives on whatever level our capacity is;
+- works in a realistic way to try to improve the quality of one’s own and others’ lives on whatever level our capacity is

-- and is strong enough to be able to exercise self-control for refraining from what would be harmful;
+- and is strong enough to be able to exercise self-control for refraining from what would be harmful

 - and has the will-power to engage in what will be constructive and beneficial.